gabiyamamoto/Revisao_JS/README.md

     Se a vida do Pikachu for maior que a do Charmander, a vitória é do Pikachu*/ if (pikachuEnergia > charmanderEnergia) {
     console.log (`🏆 Pikachu venceu a batalha com um trovão final!`);
-    /* Se a vida do Charmander e a do Pikachu foram menores ou iguais a 0, houve um empate.*/ } else if (pikachuEnergia <= 0 && charmanderEnergia <= 0) {
+    // Se a vida do Charmander e a do Pikachu foram menores ou iguais a 0, houve um empate.
+} else if (pikachuEnergia <= 0 && charmanderEnergia <= 0) {
     console.log (`😮 Empate!
 Os dois foram para o chão ao mesmo tempo!`);
-    /* Se a vida do Charmander for maior, ele ganhou a batalha*/ } else {
+    // Se a vida do Charmander for maior, ele ganhou a batalha } else {
     console.log (`👑 Charmander alcançou a vitória com um golpe flamejante!`);
 }